bowman2001/perplexdoc/content/blog/image/embed/index.md

 {.p-first}
 <!--more-->

 The documentation of the Markdown syntax is filed under [basic image](https://perplex.desider.at/doc/basic/image) and [enhanced image](https://perplex.desider.at/doc/enhancing/image/syntax).
-The [concept demo](https://perplex.desider.at/doc/enhancing/image/embed) contains width parameters.
+The [concept demo](https://perplex.desider.at/doc/enhancing/image/embed) in the documentation contains visual placeholders for all possible width parameters.

 ## At the beginning of a text block